+Tonight, look for the tiny, misty dipper of stars known as the Pleiades or Seven Sisters.
 November is the month of the Pleiades star cluster.
 On these November nights, the Pleiades cluster shines from nightfall until dawn.
 It’s low in the east at nightfall, high overhead around midnight and low in the west before dawn.
 Locate it by the bright star Aldebaran this evening, or any evening soon.

 By the way, another name for the Pleiades is the Seven Sisters.
 But if you look with your eye alone, it’s likely you’ll only see six stars in the Pleiades.
 Some old Greek legends explore what might have happened to the missing sister, sometimes called the Lost Pleiad.

-In the Northern Hemisphere, the Pleiades’ all night appearance coincides with late autumn.
+In the Northern Hemisphere, the Pleiades’ all-night appearance coincides with late autumn.
 As this part of the world moves toward winter, it’s easy to imagine the Pleiades as a frosty patch on the dome of night.
 But in the Southern Hemisphere now, where spring flowers are blooming, this cluster of nocturnal suns watches over the season of awakening and agriculture.
-In South Africa, for example, the Pleiades are called the hoeing-stars.
+In South Africa, for example, the Pleiades are called the hoeing stars.

-Yearly, on or near November 20, the Pleiades cluster culminates – reaches its highest point in the sky – at midnight.
+Yearly, on or near November 21, the Pleiades cluster culminates – reaches its highest point in the sky – at midnight.
 (In this instance, midnight means midway between sunset and sunrise.)
-Historically, the midnight culmination of the Pleiades was very significant to many ancient and primitive peoples.
+Historically, the midnight culmination of the Pleiades was very significant to many ancient peoples.
 Some of these Pleiades midnight celebrations still linger into the present, such as the old Druid rite of Halloween.
 Although the midnight culmination date for the Pleiades advances over the long course of time, the date of Halloween has remained fixed by tradition.

 Bottom line: Watch for the sky’s most celebrated star cluster – the Pleiades – a tiny, misty dipper-shaped star cluster adorning the sky all night long on these November nights.